hong142/MGMT690-Writeup-2/README.md

 The comparison is probably more between any system that require some structure format for the data and associate data processing with that data.
 Either hwve to run onec2 or a hoster service like rds.
 Pay for process asscociate with them .here we just paying for the storage and address the process using something like ec2 for processing not storage.

 Jusfity the cost for the infrasuteucture you need. cost are tied a lot of time.
-Sacalbable.
-Frequently ask question on amazon, you canstroe unlimited data which people won’t get to infinity.
-Zero to 5 tb.
-I doubt and I have never, industy are changing , maybe we’ll see a 5tb to process someday, dood for a while.
-Simple.

 ### Selection of Cloud
 After deciding on deploy the object storage, we need to deicide which cloud to use.
-Currently on the makret, a few big players are amazon, Google and Microsoft, with amazon in the dominance palce.
+Currently on the makret, a few big players are amazon, Google and Microsoft, with amazon as the first palyer in the dominance palce.
 We have been using amazon for other parts, we would like to keep things in the same cloud.
 The benefit for that is primarlily speed.
 Threr are two part about the cloud selection ,the provider and the goegrapyica location.
 If you store things in the same providers' clouds, even if in multile locations, they usually have special wire to link those clouds around the world, so that your data don't have to go thorugh the public Internet, where the transmission of data is wired and relatively time consuming.
 On the other hand, if data are stored in diferent payers' cloud, your data have to go through the public Internet even the phisical facility of two clouds are next to each other.

+Instructure project, great support, more competitive.
+Stop paynign to competitor for tech we need.any partner of their can’t run on aws ,singnificant in the market.
+Its changing.
 Create near us.
 Speed, down;oading something rom sybirad a lot slower than orhio.
 Internet I swired, the go around check opoints.
 Coupkes things going on here.